FAQs

 Rural Data Portal - Frequently Asked Questions

 There are many different definitions used to classify rural areas and populations.
-For the Rural Data Central, The Housing Assistance Council (HAC) incorporates a specific definition to present data for rural & small-town, suburban and exurban, and urban areas.
+For Rural Data Central, the Housing Assistance Council (HAC) incorporates a specific definition to present data for rural & small-town, suburban and exurban, and urban areas.
 These classifications are largely based on a measure of housing density (housing units per square mile) and commuting.
-It is important to note that the definition of rural and small-town areas in the Rural Data Central are NOT the same as OMB Outside Metropolitan Area or Census defined Rural Area classifications.
-For more information about defining rural in the Data Portal please consult: About the Data.
+It is important to note that the definition of rural and small-town areas in the Rural Data Central are NOT the same as OMB Outside Metropolitan Area, or Census defined Rural Area classifications.
+For more information about defining rural in Rural Data Central please consult: About the Data.

 Yes!
 An enhanced feature of Rural Data Central is the ability to select and include multiple geographies in a data query.
 To include multiple geographies in a data query, during Step 3 in the process, select the control key and then select as many geographies as you wish from the Area dropdown box.
 Rural Data Central will automatically calculate and present data for the custom geography you selected.

-Reliability estimates in the Rural Data Central are only presented for county-level data that derive from American Community Survey (ACS) data.
+Reliability estimates in Rural Data Central are only presented for county level data that derive from American Community Survey (ACS) data.
 Generally, ACS survey samples are large enough at higher levels of geography (nation and state) that data estimates are largely reliable.
-Reliability estimates are also not presented for county-level data from the 2020 Census of Population Housing and 2020 Home Mortgage Disclosure Act (HMDA) data.
+Reliability estimates are also not presented for county level data from the Census of Population Housing and Home Mortgage Disclosure Act (HMDA) data.
 These data sources do not permit the calculation of a reliability estimate.

 No. A low (red) reliability indicator is essentially a caution and a suggestion to review the data estimate more closely.
 For estimates with a red reliability code (or high coefficient of variation), we advise users to consult the Census website and review the specific margin of error to make a determination on whether or not to use these data.

-No. The Rural Data Central only provides information at three geographic levels: (1) nation, (2) states, and (3) counties.
-For information and data on cities, towns, and other geographies, please consult the Census Bureau’s American Fact Finder.
+Rural Data Central provides information at seven geographic levels: (1) Nation, (2) State, (3) County, (4) Census Tract, (5) Congressional District, (6) Tribal Tract, and (7) Continuum of Care (limited data).
+For information and data on cities, towns, places and other geographies, please consult the Census Bureau’s website.

-The Rural Data Central uses Census 2020 data where possible as these data reflect actual counts and not estimates.
-However, Census 2020 does not provide extensive social characteristics data.
-The ACS five-year estimates provide additional information to inform social, economic, and housing indicators in the Rural Data Central.
+Rural Data Central uses Census data to reflect actual population counts in the Rural People and Places Module only.
+In recent decades, Decennial Censuses do not provide extensive social, economic and housing data.
+The ACS five-year estimates provide additional information to inform social, economic, and housing indicators in the Society, Economy, and Housing modules of Rural Data Central.

 Only ACS’s five-year estimates provide data for all geographies.
 For example, Rural Data Central would not contain estimates for small, rural counties with fewer than 65,000 residents if ACS one-year estimates were used.

 In many cases, estimates made at sub-county geographic levels involve very small populations.
-As a result, these sub-county level estimates may lack enough precision and information for statistical reliability.
+As a result, these sub-county level estimates may lack the adequate precision and information for statistical reliability.

 While HMDA data are a critical resource to understanding lending trends, the limitations of these data in rural areas must be acknowledged.
-Only those financial institutions with assets of $39 million or more that were headquartered in a metropolitan area were required to report HMDA data in 2020.
-Consequently, an undetermined number of rural lending data is unavailable as many small rural financial institutions are not required to report lending information.
+Only financial institutions with certain asset thresholds and those headquartered in a Metropolitan Area are required to report HMDA data.
+Consequently, an undetermined number of rural lending data is unavailable, as small and rural-headquartered financial institutions are not required to report lending information.
 Despite these limitations, HMDA provides the best available information on rural lending.
+For detailed information about the Federal Financial Institutions Examination Council (FFIEC) Home Mortgage Disclosure Act data used in this database please consult the Consumer Financial Protection Bureau: HMDA - Home Mortgage Disclosure Act.

-The unemployment data provided in the Rural Data Central is based on the ACS 2016-2020 five-year estimates.
+The unemployment data provided in Rural Data Central is based on the Census Bureau’s ACS five-year estimates.
 The proportion of residents unemployed will most likely vary from the monthly estimates generated by the Bureau of Labor Statistics (BLS).
 If a current unemployment rate or figure is needed, the Bureau of Labor Statistic’s Local Area Unemployment Statistics (LAUS) should be consulted.
 The BLS LAUS program produces monthly and annual employment, unemployment, and labor force data for Census regions and divisions, states, counties, metropolitan areas, and many cities.
+For detailed information about the Bureau of Labor Statistic’s Local Area Unemployment Statistics data used in this database, please consult the Bureau’s report: LAUS Estimation Methodology.

 The information in the Federally Assisted Housing module includes annual updates on the U.S. Department of Agriculture Rural Housing program obligations, as well as characteristics of HUD-assisted properties for the current fiscal or calendar year.